 What up my cake slices?

-On a side note – Happy Birthday Doku-sama, consider this first chapter your present!
+On a side note – Happy Birthday Doku-sama!

-Now to discuss opening theme songs, I'm thinking Miku and Luka's song - "Magnet"
+Now to discuss opening theme songs, I'm thinking Miku Hatsune's - "Magnet"

 I'll be using the lyrics to Magnet as chapter titles like Ordet did for Miku's - "Black Rock Shooter."